WEREMSOFT/weremsoft.github.io/README.md

 Run "node build" and all the blog will compile the files, and compy the css, js and images to the "blog" source.

+Commit and push and it's donde (it can take some minutes to github to reflect the changes on your website)

+You can see a live demostration in this video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/PenkzgfuFDs" frameborder="0" allowfullscreen></iframe>